therealanonymoose/Rubik-s-AI/Dataset Generator/README.md

 ## Parsing

-To parse the exported json, simply run `parse.py`
+To parse the exported json, simply update the files names in `parse.py` to match desired input and output locations and run the file.